-The draftees were housed in tents and being winter, the tents got cold at night in spite of its stove.
+The draftees were housed in tents and being winter, the tents got cold at night in spite of their stoves.
 It was during this time that he received his basic training.
-This training was done by sergeants from the different companies of the 192nd and with a regiment of the 1st Armored Division.
+This training was done by sergeants and officers from the different companies of the 192nd and with a regiment of the 1st Armored Division.

 After arriving, they spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 This training was done under the supervision of officers and enlisted men from the 192nd.